chaustinor/fileParse/README.md

 	- Move the "reference" values (currently temperature and humidity) out of the input file and pass them as parameters into the app from the bash scripts
 	- Break out the input file into separate files based upon the sensor type.
 This will reduce the complexity of the parsing logic, thereby making the app more robust
 	- As for the output, a flag should be passed that either: a) writes all the statistics to a single file; or, b) writes to separate files
+	- To accomodate a multiple input/output file format, the bash files could simply be updated with a loop that iterates through 'n' files

 #Misc
 This app was designed to already support future devices types.
 To implement a new device, simply follow these steps: